QuentinClemencot/Foil-and-Darrieus-OpenFOAM/README.md

 ## What is this repository for?

-- Basic files for openfoam simulation
+- Basic files for OpenFOAM simulation
-- OpenFoam Versions : v2106plus
+- OpenFoam Versions : v2106plus to v2206plus

 ## Description of cases: